DanOvando/population-effects-of-mpas/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# The Regional Effects of Marine Protected Areas
+# Assessing the Population-level Conservation Effects of Marine Protected Areas

-This repo contains code and data needed to reproduce “The Regional Effects of Marine Protected Areas” by Ovando et al. In Prep.
+This repo contains code and data needed to reproduce “Assessing the Population-level Conservation Effects of Marine Protected Areas” by Ovando et al. In Prep.

+The script `make-pop-effects-of-mpas.R` will reproduce all results and manuscripts for this project.

 Users will need to install the simulation model that can be found [here](https://github.com/DanOvando/spasm), and installed using